-where $B_{\varphi,\mu}$ is a \textit{Bregman distance} relative to $\varphi$\footnote{Again, we assume the one-dimensional Bregman divergence $\mathfrak{d}$ generated by $\varphi$ is bounded.} and $(\mathcal{F},\mathcal{A},\mu)$ (see Definition \ref{bregmandistance}).
+where $B_{\varphi,\mu}$ is a \textit{Bregman distance} relative to $\varphi$\footnote{Again, we assume that the one-dimensional Bregman divergence $\mathfrak{d}$ generated by $\varphi$ is bounded.} and $(\mathcal{F},\mathcal{A},\mu)$ (see Definition \ref{bregmandistance}).
 In particular, each $v_w$ is a $\mu$-credence function.
-Then we call $\mathscr{I}$ an \textit{integral inaccuracy measure on} $(\mathcal{F},\mathcal{A},\mu)$. \end{definition} We now state a dominance result about integral inaccuracy measures.
-The proof is essentially a measure theoretic version of the proof of Theorem \ref{inftheorem1}. \begin{restatable}{theorem}{verygeneral} Let $\mathscr{I}$ be an integral inaccuracy measure on a finite measure space $(\mathcal{F},\mathcal{A},\mu)$.
-Then for every $\mu$-credence function $c$, if $c$ is $\mu$-incoherent, then there is a $\mu$-coherent $\mu$-credence function $c'$ that strongly dominates $c$ relative to $\mathscr{I}$. \end{restatable} \begin{proof} See the Appendix. \end{proof}
+Then we call $\mathscr{I}$ an \textit{integral inaccuracy measure on} $(\mathcal{F},\mathcal{A},\mu)$. \end{definition} Here is a dominance result for integral inaccuracy measures.
+The proof is essentially a measure theoretic version of the proof of Theorem \ref{inftheorem1} and can be found in the Appendix. \begin{restatable}{theorem}{verygeneral} Let $\mathscr{I}$ be an integral inaccuracy measure on a finite measure space $(\mathcal{F},\mathcal{A},\mu)$.\footnote{We assume finiteness for technical reasons.} Then for every $\mu$-credence function $c$, if $c$ is $\mu$-incoherent, then there is a $\mu$-coherent $\mu$-credence function $c'$ that strongly dominates $c$ relative to $\mathscr{I}$. \end{restatable}